 Emotion is the broad unifying theme that ties together most of my research.
 Thus, I have research interests in such seemingly diverse areas as theory of mind; the parent-child attachment relationship; and the ontogeny of the human disgust response.
-However, my main focus has been infants’ behavioral responses to other people’s emotional expressions.
-I then use infants’ behavior to make inferences about their ability to understand these communications.
+However, my main focus has been infants’ understanding of other people's emotional expressions.

 More recently, I have explored infants’ ability to engage in “emotional eavesdropping – that is, their ability to learn about the world simply from watching and listening to other people’s emotional interactions.
 My research has shown that infants as young as 15 months of age can engage in this type of “socially-guided” learning.
 This is an important ability because it will often enable infants to avoid the negative outcomes that might arise if they were to directly investigate a situation themselves.

 - February 28, 2017 Betty Repacholi’s research on the behavior of toddlers and how they learn by watching the consequences of others featured in Waikato Times (NZ).

 - October 22, 2014 Andy Meltzoff and Betty Repacholi continue to make the news -

 - October 15, 2014 Betty Repacholi’s work is highlighted here -